Temporal-spatial modeling of precipitation using an approach based on MLR, ANN, HBA-ANN hybrid algorithm

 Introduction

-Life on earth is influenced by precipitation.
-Precipitation is one of the most significant factors that affects the hydrological cycle.
-Therefore, estimating the amount of this important atmospheric factor in each month or year for each region and watershed is of particular importance in the management and optimal planning of water resources.
-In recent decades, many new algorithms have been presented in engineering and computer science.
-These algorithms have significantly reduced errors and increased accuracy, but considering that hydrological systems rely on random events, none of the methods can be completely and accurately selected as a superior model for modeling and estimating.
-The honey badger algorithm is an innovative algorithm that requires a small number of iterations to achieve an optimal solution, and this increases its quality.
-In current study investigated the performance of three models, including multiple linear regression, artificial neural network and hybrid artificial neural network with honey badger optimization algorithm for modeling the temporal-spatial precipitation in East Azerbaijan province, the best developed model was selected evaluation criteria such as R, RMSE, NRMSE, MBE and NSE, the best model is selected
+Life on Earth is influenced by precipitation.
+Precipitation is one of the most significant factors that affect the hydrological cycle.
+Considering that precipitation is non-linear, complex, and can be changed according to spatial and temporal, estimating the amount of this important atmospheric factor in each month or year for each region and watershed is particularly important in managing and optimizing water resources.
+Various optimization models and algorithms have been proposed for modeling hydrological systems in recent decades.
+These algorithms have significantly reduced errors and increased accuracy.
+Still, since hydrological systems rely on random events, none of the methods can be completely and accurately selected as a superior model for modeling and estimating.
+The honey badger algorithm is an innovative algorithm that requires a few iterations to achieve an optimal solution, and this increases the speed of reaching the desired results.
+In current study investigates the performance of three models, including multiple linear regression (MLR), artificial neural network (ANN), and hybrid artificial neural network with honey badger optimization algorithm (HBA-ANN) for modeling the temporal and spatial precipitation in East Azarbaijan province.
+The best-developed model was selected by evaluation criteria such as R, RMSE, NRMSE, MBE, and NSE, the best model is selected.

 Materials and Methods

-The honey badger algorithm (HBA) is a new meta-heuristic algorithm that simulates the honey-seeking behavior of a creature called the honey badger.
-The HBA includes two phases of discovery and exploitation.
-In the first phase, the locations of this creature are calculated, and in the second phase, the exact distance between the HBA and the prey (d_j) is calculated based on the honey intensity (S) and the honey smell intensity (I_j), as well as its new and optimal location to the prey X_new.
-In the HBA-ANN model, the HBA algorithm is used to determine the most optimal output value in the neural network and increase performance in modeling.
+The MLR model is one of the methods to analyze and investigate several variables.
+In this method, the model has one dependent variable and several independent variables, so that a linear equation is generated between the independent variables called X1, X2, ..., Xn and the dependent variable Y. ANN is a black box model of neural networks in the human brain.
+One of the most used methods is the BP method, which includes two stages.
+In the first stage, which is entitled feed-forward, the error value is calculated, after comparing output and objective values.
+In the second stage, which is labeled the back-propagation, the error value calculated in the previous step is corrected.
+The mentioned two stages continue until the output of the model approaches the desired output.
+The HBA is a new algorithm that simulates the honey-seeking behavior of a creature called the honey badger.
+The HBA includes two stages.
+In the first phase, the locations of this creature are calculated, and in the second phase, the exact distance between the HBA and the prey (dj) is calculated based on the honey intensity (S) and the honey smell intensity (Ij), as well as its new and optimal location for the prey Xnew.
+In the HBA-ANN model, the HBA algorithm is used to determine the most optimal output value in the ANN and increase performance in modeling.
 Therefore, the developed hybrid model can have the characteristics of both ANN and HBA methods.

 Results and Discussion